 cnPilot Home Routers provides an additional simplified management interface for home users.
-The home users can connect to any of the LAN port of the device and access the EZ UI by entering https://mywifi.net in the browser.
+The home users can connect to any of the LAN port of the device and type www.mywifiap.com in the browser to access the EZ UI.

 Home users needs to provide the default Basic User credentials as useradmin/admin.